Salmon vs Sardine - Health impact and Nutrition Comparison

 Salmon, on the other hand, has a wider range of versatility and accessibility during cooking.

-Both sardine and salmon cannot be consumed in vegan diets.
+Vegans cannot consume both sardine and salmon in vegan diets.

-Both sardine and salmon are highly recommended to bodybuilders and athletes, due to their high protein content.
-In addition to their mineral and vitamin contents that replenishes their biochemical necessity to maintain good health and long term results.
+Both sardine and salmon are highly recommended to bodybuilders and athletes.
+This is due to their high protein content and their mineral and vitamin contents that replenish their biochemical necessity to maintain good health and long-term results.

-Journal of the American Medical Association researchers have found that the omega-3 fatty acids can lower your blood pressure and reduce your risk of developing heart disease.
-(3) Salmon contain bioactive PLs with strong antithrombotic and anti-atherogenic cardioprotective activities.
+Journal of the American Medical Association researchers have found that omega-3 fatty acids can lower your blood pressure and reduce your risk of developing heart disease.
+(3) Salmon contains bioactive PLs with strong antithrombotic and anti-atherogenic cardioprotective activities.
 (4)

-Studies have found that the gamma tocopherol (gT) exhibits beneficial cardiovascular effects partly due to its anti-inflammatory activity.
+Studies have found that gamma-tocopherol (gT) exhibits beneficial cardiovascular effects partly due to its anti-inflammatory activity.
 (7)

-Dietary suggestions, including modification of dietary fat quality, is the basis of treatment of diabetes.
-The risk related to the moderately higher blood glucose concentrations with the omega 3–enriched diet may be counteracted by positive effects with regard to lipoprotein concentrations.
-An increase in long-chain omega 3 fatty acids from fatty fish (salmon, sardine), and of omega 6 fatty acids from linoleic acid, may be recommended for patients with type 2 diabetes.
+Dietary suggestions, including modification of dietary fat quality, are the basis of the treatment of diabetes.
+The risk related to the moderately higher blood glucose concentrations with the omega 3–enriched diet may be counteracted by positive effects concerning lipoprotein concentrations.
+An increase in long-chain omega 3 fatty acids from fatty fish (salmon, sardine) and omega 6 fatty acids from linoleic acid may be recommended for patients with type 2 diabetes.
 (8)

-Due to omega 3 content salmon and sardine has anti-inflammatory effects which may contribute to their protective actions towards atherosclerosis, plaque rupture and cardiovascular mortality.
+Due to omega 3 content, salmon and sardine have anti-inflammatory effects, contributing to their protective actions towards atherosclerosis, plaque rupture, and cardiovascular mortality.
+(1)

+Regulation of pro-inflammatory prostaglandins and hydroxyeicosatetraenoic acid production via the cyclooxygenase and lipoxygenase pathways via fatty acids play a significant role in inflammation, proliferation, and angiogenesis, which are variables that are critical drivers in cancer progression.
 (11)

-Regulation of the production of proinflammatory prostaglandins and hydroxyeicosatetraenoic acid via the cyclooxygenase and lipoxygenase pathways via fatty acids play a major role in inflammation, proliferation, and angiogenesis, which are variables that are key drivers in cancer progression.
+Salmon, as a red-colored fish, have carotenoids (astaxanthin).
+Astaxanthin has biological functions related to growth, reproduction, and tissue health, possibly due to the compound's potent antioxidant properties.
 (12)

-Salmon as a red colored fish have carotenoids (astaxanthin).
-Astaxanthin has biological functions related to growth, reproduction and tissue health possibly due to the compound’s strong antioxidant properties.
-(13)

-Astaxanthin has also bioactive characteristics against H. pylori.
+Astaxanthin also has bioactive characteristics against H. pylori.
+(12)

+Impact on bones

+Sardine, a small fish, eaten with the bones, can be a rich source of Ca, even though Ca from bone is unavailable for absorption.
 (14)

-Impact on bones

-Sardine as a small fish could be eaten with the bones can be a rich source of Ca, even though Ca from bone may be considered unavailable for absorption.
+So these products, which contain calcium, may help lessen gout attacks and protect your bones.
+(15)

+Vitamin D present in sardines also has a beneficial impact on bone health and formation.
 (16)

-So these products, which contain calcium, may help lessen gout attacks as well as protect your bones.
-(17)

-Vitamin D present in sardines has also a beneficial impact on bone health and formation.
-(18)

 Downsides and Risks

 Due to contamination, farmed salmon and sardine might lead to an increased risk of cancer.
-Fish grown under appropriate conditions may have low risk of toxicity and cancer.
-(19)
+Fish grown under appropriate conditions may have a low risk of toxicity and cancer.
+(5)

 Methylmercury found in wild salmon can accumulate in body tissues.
 It can have a negative impact on the baby's brain and nervous system development.
-For salmon rapid growth rates and a high lipid content may play important roles in regulating concentrations of contaminants such as mercury.
-Salmon and sardines are fed on plankton only, which means they don't contain the high levels of mercury that other fish do.
-(20)
+For salmon, rapid growth rates and a high lipid content may play important roles in regulating concentrations of contaminants such as mercury.
+Salmon and sardines are fed on plankton only, which means they don't contain the high levels of mercury than other fish do.
+(17)